freeradical13/freeradical13.github.io/index.md

 ### Noteworthy

-[Sponges][] are animals that are filter feeders, meaning they filter suspended food particles from surrounding water.

 [Echinoderms][] are a phylum of marine animals with a five-point symmetry including sea stars, sea urchins, sand dollars, sea cucumbers, and sea lillies.

 [Seabirds][] (or Marine Birds) have [Supraorbital Glands][] (or Salt Glands) near the nose which secrete excess salt from consumed seawater.